Magento 2 Search Settings and Terms

 Magento 2 search functionality has been changed a lot if compare it with Magento 1.
 Thus, the latest version doesn’t allow Magento 2 owners to configure search methods anymore.
 They were optimized and included into the default functionality.
 Besides, Magento 2 has been supplied with full text MySQL search engine.
 As a result, now you can control product search in Catalog rather than setting up individual methods and configure search terms.

 Helpful hint: native Magento 2 search functionality can be taken to a new level with the use of Advanced Search.
-You will manage to show recent and popular searches and set up the search in categories, products on CMS pages.
+You will manage to show recent and popular Magento search terms and set up the search in categories, products on CMS pages.
 Besides, you can adjust the search window to your needs.
 For instance, show the ‘Add to Cart’ button in the advanced autocomplete window: